GicheruBenjamin/Errors-Js/Readme.md

 try block: Wrap suspicious code within the try block.
 If an error is thrown within this block, execution jumps to the catch block. catch block: This block receives an error object (exception) as an argument.
 You can access error details like type and message within the catch block.

+## Throw Error
+You can explicitly signal errors using the throw statement.
+This allows you to create custom errors with specific messages within your code.